codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_10_pseudocode_description_of_vmsav8-64_address_translation.md

 [Memory data type definitions on page D3-1626](#) includes definitions of the Permissions and AddressDescriptor parameters.

 ### Performing the full address translation

+The function AArch64.FullTranslate() performs a full translation table walk.
+For any translation regime it performs a stage 1 translation for the supplied virtual address, and for the Non-secure EL1&0 translation regime it then performs a stage 2 translation of the returned address.